ucdavis/esp50/_posts/2005-02-21-Alan-Hasting-AAAS.markdown

   - awards
 ---

 The American Academy of Arts and Sciences is one of the oldest learned societies in the United States.
-Founded in 1780, the Academy is dedicated to honoring excellence and leadership, working across disciplines and divides, and advancing the common good.
+Founded in 1780, the academy is dedicated to honoring excellence and leadership, working across disciplines and divides, and advancing the common good.